hendrix-lehman/cmp431/AssignmentProjects/ArtSpace/README.md

 ## Description

-The Art Space application showcase a curated collection of artwork from the [Artvee](https://artvee.com/).
+The Art Space application showcase a curated collection of artwork from the [Artvee](https://artvee.com/) website.

 Users of this application can navigate through the collection by selecting "Next" or "Previous" from the Home Page.